lowRISC/opentitan/hw/formal/README.md

 ## Implementation Guidelines
 The recommended guidelines for where to implement assertions are as follows:
 * Basic assertions should be implemented directly in the RTL file.
-These basic functional assertions are often inserted by designers to act as a sanity check.
+These basic functional assertions are often inserted by designers to act as a smoke check.
 * Assertions used for the testbench to achieve verification goals should be implemented under the `ip/hw/module_name/fpv/vip` folder.
 This FPV environment